If you’re looking for a debt consolidation loan with bad credit, your options may be limited, but they do exist.

 Interest rates and fees can be high, though, so it’s essential that you shop around to find a lender that offers reasonable terms, and also look into some alternatives.

-Here’s what to do — and what to watch out for — when searching for a bad credit debt consolidation loan.
+Here’s what to know — and what to watch out for — when searching for a bad credit debt consolidation loan.

-If you belong to a credit union, talk to a loan officer about qualifying for a personal loan.
-Credit unions may look beyond your credit score and take into account your entire financial history and personal circumstances.
-A credit union may also offer lower interest rates than a bigger bank or online lender.
+If you’re a member of a credit union, talk to a loan officer about qualifying for a personal loan.
+Credit unions may look beyond your credit score and take into account your entire financial history, personal circumstances and your relationship with the institution.

-Online lenders like Prosper, Upstart and Avant are good places to look for debt consolidation loans for bad credit.
+Online lenders like LendingClub, Upstart and Avant are good places to look for debt consolidation loans for bad credit.